Applicants Receiving VA and Social Security Benefits

 This office also can provide confirmation of student status for VA health care or other benefits.
 Additionally, the University of Florida provides military training to college credit evaluation and encourages all veterans to request this service from the campus veterans advocate.

-A full-time fall and spring semester undergraduate load for VA benefits is 12 credit hours per semester; a full-time fall and spring semester graduate load is 9 hours.
+A full-time fall and spring semester undergraduate load for VA benefits is 12 credits per semester; a full-time fall and spring semester graduate load is 9 credits.
 Summer terms full and part-time enrollment requirements differ.
 Students should refer to the UF VA website for specific information about summer credit requirements.

 The Atlanta Regional Processing Office of the U.S. Department of Veterans Affairs determines eligibility based on official service records, evidence submitted by the student and applicable laws.
 Students with established VA program eligibility at another college or university must submit a Change of Program or Place of Training and a UF enrollment verification request to 222 Criser Hall.

 Chapter 30, 1606 and 1607 program participants are required to verify attendance each month to the federal VA.
 Verification can be done on the Web Automated Verification of Enrollment page, WAVE (https://www.gibill.va.gov/wave/) or veterans can call 1-877-823-2378.

 At the end of the term, if an undergraduate student’s cumulative grade point average falls below a 2.0 (C) average, the student will receive an academic warning.
 If at the end of the next term of enrollment, the cumulative GPA remains below 2.0, the student's educational benefits will be terminated and the DVA will be notified of the student's unsatisfactory progress for VA pay purposes.
 Students must meet the conditions for UF readmission to become eligible again for VA educational programs.

 Social Security Benefits